-Note that under a general passive regulation, the system may offer to the user any subset of itineraries from the union of (I) and (II), as long as this subset contains the itinerary that uses the alternative mode only.
-However, under a parking reservation policy the offered subset must include all the itineraries in (I) and possibly some of the itineraries in (II).
-Thus, in these policies the system has less control over decisions of the users.
+Note that under a general passive regulation, a system may offer a user any subset of itineraries through the union of (I) and (II), as long as this subset includes the itinerary that uses the alternative mode only.
+However, under a parking reservation policy, the offered subset must include all itineraries in (I) and possibly some itineraries in (II).
+Thus, under these policies, a system has less control over users' decisions.

-The PR-LB model (1)-(10) is modified such that the central planner may assign to each journey either the shortest itinerary in (I) or a shorter itinerary from (II).
-Recall that in the original model, any itinerary from the union of (I) and (II) could be assigned.
-The partition of potential itineraries to the sets (I), (II), and (III) cannot be pre-defined as an input to the model.
-This is because the selection of the itineraries that are included in these subsets depends on the system's state at the decision time and on all the decisions that were made for journeys that begin prior to that journey.
-Instead, we modify the PR-LB model (1)-(10) by adding sets of decision variables and constraints so as to properly assign itineraries that users who minimize their excess time would actually choose under some parking reservation policy.
+The PR-LB model (1)-(10) is modified such that the central planner may assign the shortest itinerary in (I) or a shorter itinerary from (II) to each journey.
+Recall that in the original model, any itinerary derived from the union of (I) and (II) can be assigned.
+The partitioning of potential itineraries among sets (I), (II), and (III) cannot be pre-defined as a model input.
+This is because the selection of itineraries included in these subsets depends on the system's state at the decision time and on all decisions made for journeys that begin prior to that journey.
+Instead, we modify the PR-LB model, (1)-(10), by adding decision variables and constraints to exclude itineraries that will not be selected by users under any parking reservation policy.
 We refer to this extended model as the Parking Reservation Policy Lower Bound model (abbreviated PRP-LB).
 We use the same notation as in the PR-LB model (1)-(10) and add the following parameters and decision variables: